 An ivy league haircut can make an excellent choice for gents with receding hairlines.
 As well as being stylish, this cut will help disguise your receding hairline.
 All you need to do is start your side part at the corner of your hairline that’s least receding.
 Then, comb your hair to the side to help cover the section of your hairline that’s receded the most.

-How to Ask for an Ivy League Haircut
+How do I ask for an Ivy League haircut?

 More often than not, if you head to a barber and ask for an ivy league cut, they'll know what you mean.
 Of course, it never hurts to be vigilant to ensure you get the look you want.
 For a regular ivy league haircut, make sure your hair measure at least an inch and a half before heading to your barber.
 Once in the chair, request that your barber uses scissors, not clippers, to cut the top of your hair.
 Ideally, you want to be left with between half an inch and an inch on top with the front a little longer.
 When it comes to the sides and back, ask for a gradual taper using anything between a number two and four clipper guard size.